 The diverse ecosystem is one of the appeals of this 25-mile trail system.
 From a mountain to a bog, a boardwalk to an observation tower, we can choose from a wide variety of trails collected in one place.
 This means we can choose from a delightful variety of different types of terrain, scenery, and biology, all without covering a lot of mileage.

-but wait, there's more
+But wait, there's more

 The VIC delights in being a great place for races.
 It's a field for the winter games of the Empire State Games in February, while there are fun runs in the summer.

-Mushroomers will enjoy the Mushroom Walks that are offered many times during the summer and fall.
+Mushroomers will enjoy the mushroom walks that are offered many times during the summer and fall.
 With the abundant water features throughout the complex, spotting is easy, and the interpretive guides make identification much easier, too.

-There's an interpretive walk every day at 1 pm.
+There's an interpretive walk every day at 1 p.m.
 Other tours, from a canoe paddle to a trip to New York's oldest grove of trees, are offered throughout the different seasons.
 Owl walks in the fall, snowshoe treks in the winter, and maple sugaring in the spring are just some of the many delights of this complex.

-If that only makes us want more, there's the three-day Great Adirondack Birding Celebration held every year, in early June.
+If that only makes you want more, there's the three-day Great Adirondack Birding Celebration held every year in early June.
 All three thousand acres are an eBird Birding Hotspot.
 Since it contains every habitat type found in the Adirondack Park (except for high alpine) it is the place to find almost any Adirondack bird.
 Fun festivities, guided walks, all day birding field trips, and the opportunity to hang out with "birds of a feather" make this a highly sought-after event.

-Check our events calendar for the next Paul Smiths event.
+Check our events calendar for the next Paul Smith's event.
 Tame that appetite with our variety of dining.
 And nestle into that pillow at your lodging of choice, knowing it's been another fine day in the Adirondacks.